-Internal CR review and rating application: PVH CR reviews the assessment report, and the rating is generated by the assessment tool.
-PVH uses a color-coded rating system to indicate the compliance status of factories.
+Internal CR review and rating application: PVH CR reviews the assessment/verification report shared by the factory, and the rating is generated by the PVH assessment/scoring tool.
 Please refer to the "Post Assessment" section (pg.
-24) for information on color ratings.
+23) for information on color ratings.

-PVH CR Assessment Notification: Within 30 calendar days of the assessment, PVH CR will send out an Authorization Letter to the licensee and attach the draft findings as well as the Supplier Guidelines.
+PVH CR Assessment Notification:

+PVH CR will send out an Authorization Letter to the licensee and attach draft findings.
 The licensee is expected to work with the factory to input corrective actions for remediating the issues described in the attached draft findings.

-Follow-up timeline: As stated in the Authorization Letter, the licensee will be required to submit a CAP to PVH CR within 30 calendar days after receiving the PVH CR Assessment Notification.
+Follow-up timeline: For Orange-rated factories, as stated in the Authorization Letter, the licensee will be required to submit a CAP to PVH CR within 30 calendar days after receiving the PVH CR Assessment Notification.
 Factories receiving a Red or White rating will receive a PVH CR Assessment Notification stating that they are not authorized for production and will not be eligible for reconsideration for a minimum duration noted in the Assessment Notification.

 Mid-Cycle Check-In): PVH CR encourages licensees to hold a Mid-Cycle Check-In either in person (preferred) or via phone at least once with all Green, Yellow and Orange rated factories between assessments to review progress on the CAP.
 The meeting should provide support and guidance to the factory related to root cause analysis, identification of immediate and sustainable actions and guidance on policies and procedures that promote long-term compliance and continuous improvement.
+Licensees should use the resources and tools provided by PVH CR in the Licensee Shared Folder.
 Please contact PVH CR for more information.

 For information on deactivation, reactivation, relocation to a new building or premises and change in management, please refer to "Additional Notes on Authorization" (pg.
-28).
+27).